sterblue/geospatial/packages/geometry-referential/readme.md

 ## Coordinate transformations

-At this moment this package uses a modified version of proj4js (http://proj4js.org) available at: https://github.com/lcalisto/proj4js This is a normal proj4js with tha ability of transforming from and to geocentric coordinates.
-This means that most of coordinate transformations are possible.
+At this moment this package uses proj4js (http://proj4js.org) available at: https://github.com/proj4js/proj4js This means that most of coordinate transformations are possible.

 One example of transforming from 4326 (WGS84) to 3763 (Portugal TM06) can be described as